fikripcr/lab_manajemen_pcr/.qwen/PROJECT_SUMMARY.md

 - **Implemented Role-Based Permission Grouping**: Updated role management to display permissions organized by category and sub-category
 - **Added SweetAlert Integration**: Enhanced testing features with confirmations, loading indicators, and auto-reload functionality
 - **Fixed Role Switching Mechanism**: Corrected role switching to use proper POST requests with CSRF protection
+- **Consolidated Sys-related Seeders**: Created a SysSeeder and SysSuperAdminSeeder for system permissions and roles
+- **Removed NIM/NIP fields**: Completely removed NIM/NIP functionality from the entire system including models, controllers, views, migrations, and seeder
+- **Reorganized Helper Functions**: Moved setActiveRole, getActiveRole, and getAllUserRoles functions from Global helper to Sys helper
+- **Improved Role Form UI**: Restructured the role management forms with separate cards for role information and permissions, and better organized permissions display

 ## Current Plan
 1. [DONE] Enhanced error logging system to capture all errors including AJAX requests and exceptions in all environments